The Top Inventory Management Software for Small Businesses

 - Automated reorder and supplier workflows.
 Top systems can trigger purchase orders automatically when inventory hits reorder points, so you’re not stuck babysitting stock levels or scrambling to source inventory.

 - Unified dashboard for multichannel sales.
-Small businesses need visibility across all sales channels—retail, ecommerce, wholesale—in one place.
+Small businesses need inventory visibility across all sales channels—retail, ecommerce, wholesale—in one place.
 The best inventory management software now pulls everything into a single, real-time dashboard.

 - Seamless integrations with cloud-based accounting and POS.
 The days of exporting spreadsheets for your accountant are over.
 Look for direct, two-way integrations with QuickBooks, Shopify, and other business-critical tools.